-- At Visit 2 (Baseline/Randomization Visit) - At Visit 22 (EOT Visit of the Core Study) or on exit from thestudy (whichever occurs first)
+• At Visit 2 (Baseline/Randomization Visit)

-If a subject has had a bone marrow biopsy within 6 months prior to randomization (including during screening) and has not received any subsequent TPO agonists, this bone marrow biopsy may be considered as a valid baseline (i.e., the Visit 2 (Baseline/Randomization Visit), providing the bone marrow specimen is available for re-examination, if required.
-If no previous bone marrow evaluation is available, a bone marrow biopsy should be performed at
+• At Visit 22 (EOT Visit of the Core study) or on exit from the study (whichever occurs first)

-Visit 2 (Baseline/Randomization Visit) as detailed above.
+If a subject has had a bone marrow evaluation within 6 months prior to randomization (including during screening) and has not received anysubsequent TPO agonists, this bone marrow evaluation may be considered as a valid baseline (i.e., the Visit 2 (Baseline/Randomization Visit), providing the bone marrow specimen is available for re-examination.
+If no previous bone marrow evaluation is available, a bone marrow biopsy should be performed at Visit 2 (Baseline/Randomization Visit) as detailed above.

-Subjects unwilling to consent to the optional bone marrow biopsies will still be eligible for enrollment.
+Subjects unwilling to consent to the routine bone marrow biopsies will still be eligible for enrolment.